acbsp/bonafide.guru/en/contents.rst

 **Jayapataka Swami:** He needs an order.

-Our dearest Jayapataka maharaja, is this an attempt to introduce a new idea in this movement that we cannot understand Srila Prabhupada's books,  without approaching you or anyone else?
+Our dearest Jayapataka maharaja, is this an attempt to introduce a new idea in this movement that we cannot understand |SP|'s books,  without approaching you or anyone else?
 Where from has this concoction taken birth?
-To the best of our knowledge, Srila Prabhupada never declared this anywhere.
+To the best of our knowledge, |SP|
+never declared this anywhere.

-A How do you account for the fact that thousands of devotees (including probably your good self) have received / are receiving incomparable spiritual inspiration from the books given by Srila Prabhupada
+A How do you account for the fact that thousands of devotees (including probably your good self) have received / are receiving incomparable spiritual inspiration from the books given by |SP|

-B In what other way, do you interpret Srila Prabhupada's own statement issued to a press reporter (who had inquired about the future of the movement after Srila Prabhupada's departure) "I will never die...
+B In what other way, do you interpret |SP|'s own statement issued to a press reporter (who had inquired about the future of the movement after |SP|'s departure) "I will never die...
 I shall live from my books and you will utilize." than in the direct sense in which it exists.
 Pray, enlighten the whole world and us with your realizations.

-C Should we understand that ever since Srila Prabhupada terminated his physically manifest pastimes amongst us, we can assume "he's dead and gone" and start preaching deviant philosophies, completely against well-established ISKCON siddhanta?
+C Should we understand that ever since |SP| terminated his physically manifest pastimes amongst us, we can assume "he's dead and gone" and start preaching deviant philosophies, completely against well-established ISKCON siddhanta?